- Between 2016 and 2019, the average U.S. inheritance was $46,200 — with a big disparity between the top 1% ($719,000) and the bottom 50% ($9,700).

 What Is Considered a Large Inheritance?

 Before spending it on a new sports car or vacation home, consider how you can make the most of your inheritance.
-You may decide to spend it on these items, but you should sit down with a financial advisor to go over your options and make a plan before making any quick choices.
+Consider meeting with a financial advisor to go over your long-term options.
+An advisor can help you understand how much you should put toward debt obligations, how much to invest and how much to spend freely.

 1. Manage Your Expectations